daniela-cavalcante/Adventure-Works-and-Maven-Market-Dashboards/README.md

 #### Executive Dashboard
 ![Executive Dashboard](Exec_Dashboard.png)

-The Executive Dashboard provides a high-level view of key metrics such as unique customers and revenue per customer.
-Users can track customer growth and revenue trends over time with line charts, and analyze order distribution by income level and occupation through donut charts.
-The matrix offers a detailed view of the top 100 customers, allowing for in-depth customer revenue analysis, and highlights the top customer by revenue, providing insights into customer value.
+The Executive Dashboard provides a high-level overview of critical business metrics.
+Users can analyze overall company performance by tracking key indicators such as revenue, profit, orders, and return rate.
+The dashboard facilitates trend analysis over time and allows users to delve into product-specific performance, helping identify top-performing products and categories.
+This high-level summary aids in strategic decision-making and performance monitoring.

 #### Map
 ![Map](Map.png)

-The Map page allows for geographic analysis of customer distribution and sales performance across various regions including Europe, North America, and the Pacific.
-Users can identify regional sales trends, evaluate market penetration, and assess geographic performance differences.
+The Map page enables geographic analysis of sales data, showcasing orders by country.
+Users can filter the data by continent, providing a regional perspective on sales performance.
+This analysis helps in identifying market trends, regional strengths, and areas needing improvement.
+It is particularly useful for strategic planning and targeted marketing efforts based on geographical performance.

 #### Product Detail
 ![Product Detail](Product_Detail_Exec_Dash.png)

-The Product Detail page is focused on analyzing specific product performance.
-Users can view detailed metrics for selected products, including monthly orders, revenue, and profit versus targets, through gauge charts.
-Line charts enable the analysis of profit trends and the impact of price adjustments over time.
-Additionally, users can select different metrics such as transactions, revenue, profit, returns, and return percentage to track their performance trends.
+The Product Detail page offers a granular view of individual product performance.
+Users can assess how specific products are performing against revenue, transaction, and profit targets.
+The page also allows for dynamic price adjustment analysis, showing potential profit changes over time with different pricing strategies.
+Additionally, users can track various metrics such as transactions, revenue, profit, and return rates over time, facilitating detailed product management and strategic adjustments.

 #### Customer Detail
 ![Customer Detail](Customer_Detail_Exec_Dash.png)

-The Customer Detail page provides insights into customer behavior and demographics.
-Users can monitor customer acquisition and revenue generation over time through line charts.
-The matrix showing top customers by transactions and revenue helps in identifying key customers.
-Donut charts display transaction distribution by customer priority and occupation, while the stacked bar chart offers demographic insights into customer age and gender.
+The Customer Detail page focuses on customer behavior and demographics.
+It allows users to analyze customer segmentation based on income level and occupation.
+The page provides insights into unique customers and revenue per customer, helping identify valuable customer segments and trends over time.
+Additionally, it highlights top customers and their contribution to revenue, enabling targeted customer relationship management and personalized marketing strategies.

 [Explore the Adventure Works Dashboard](https://app.powerbi.com/view?r=eyJrIjoiYjdmNDI5MjYtOWQ3Mi00ZGIwLTlmZTAtN2JiODJjYThiYTMzIiwidCI6ImMxYTNmZDRkLTA5MmQtNDRhMS04MWJlLTMyNTdjNzQyY2MxMCIsImMiOjh9)